Can I eat steak while pregnant?

 7Clean all cooking surfaces and utensils after contact with raw meat.

-Common Questions About steak in Pregnant
+Common Questions About steak While Pregnant

 Is it safe to eat steak during the first trimester of pregnancy?